 - Identifying information should not be published in written descriptions, photographs, sonograms, CT scans, etc., and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.

 - Informed consent for this purpose requires that the patient be shown the manuscript to be published.
-When informed consent has been obtained, it should be indicated in the article and copy of the consent should be attached with the covering letter
+When informed consent has been obtained, it should be indicated in the article, and a copy of the consent should be attached to the cover letter

 - Before submitting a revised manuscript, contributors are requested to ensure that each and every comment of the reviewers/editorial board is answered.

-- Also mention the changes in the column in form of Page No. & Line No.
+- Also, mention the changes in the column in the form of Page No. & Line No.

 - These changes should be clearly mentioned in the revised manuscript.

 Permission of Journal is required to reprint the articles.